 Who loses here?

 The reader, the blogger (and you won’t believe it) the manufacturer/sponsor too.
 Everyone loses in this game.
-How would a product stand out If a blog or YouTube channel only consists positive reviews?
+In this way, it is best to look at gear reviews that compare products in the same niche, rather than single blog posts/YouTube videos raving about specific products without comparing them to what is already out there.
+How would a product stand out If a blog or YouTube channel only consists of positive reviews?
 How much is it worth to get a review of a person who rates everything with at least 8/10?

 Because as soon as the customer received his bad product, he will turn his back to both company and blogger and not count on their opinions and products anymore.
 The political correctness and the sell-out mentality will turn a review almost always into an advertisement.
 The purpose of supporting potential customers in their purchasing decision is not fulfilled anymore.